ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 # Archipelago Setup Guide

-This guide is intended to provide an overview of how to install, set up, and run the Archipelago multiworld software, as well as how to generate and host multiworlds, and how to connect to the multiworld after hosting has begun.
+This guide is intended to provide an overview of how to:
+- Install, set up, and run the Archipelago multiworld software
+- Generate and host multiworlds
+- Connect to the multiworld after hosting has begun

 This is a general overview; for more specific steps, reference the relevant game's [setup guide](/tutorial).

 ## Installing the Archipelago software